kirubarajan/roft/README.md

 We hope that by testing how good humans are at detecting text we can better understand what makes text sound "human".

 ## How does it work?
-1. See text one sentence at a time
+1. View text *one sentence at a time*.
-2. Determine when the text switches from human written text to machine-generated text
+2. Determine **when** the text switches from human written text to machine-generated text.
-3. Recieve points according to your precision
+3. Recieve points according to your precision.
 4. Climb the leaderboard and see how good you are at detecting generated text!

 ## Research Questions